Quickstart

 From here

 A few steps in, and you have a workbench running against any service in your stack.
-Three branches from here:
+Four branches from here: